isaac-sim/IsaacLab/docs/source/features/environments.rst

 Environments
 ============

-The following lists comprises of all the RL tasks implementations that are available in Orbit.
+The following lists comprises of all the RL tasks implementations that are available in Isaac Lab.
 While we try to keep this list up-to-date, you can always get the latest list of environments by running the following command:

 .. code-block:: bash

-    ./orbit.sh -p source/standalone/environments/list_envs.py
+    ./isaaclab.sh -p source/standalone/environments/list_envs.py

 We are actively working on adding more environments to the list.
-If you have any environments that you would like to add to Orbit, please feel free to open a pull request!
+If you have any environments that you would like to add to Isaac Lab, please feel free to open a pull request!

 Classic
 -------